Technical Validation

-The AWS Foundational Technical Review (FTR) is the gateway to ISV Accelerate, co-sell priority access, and the Qualified Software badge.
-Most ISVs fail it the first time — not because their product isn't ready, but because the process itself is poorly understood.
+FTR is the gateway to SaaS Co-sell Benefit, transactable Marketplace listings, and the AWS Qualified Software badge.
+Most ISVs fail the first attempt, not because their product is not ready, but because the process is poorly understood.

-Grnmrk guides you through every step: gap analysis, evidence documentation, ACE pipeline prerequisites, and Partner Central submission.
+We run the full engagement: gap analysis, evidence documentation, ACE prerequisites, and Partner Central submission.
 Our clients pass on the first submission.

 What FTR Unlocks

-Qualified Software Badge ISV Accelerate Eligibility Co-Sell Priority Access MAP & MDF Funding Field Team Visibility
+AWS Qualified Software Badge SaaS Co-sell Benefit Marketplace Listings MAP & MDF Funding AWS Field Visibility

-The FTR isn't a checkbox.
-It's the credentialing event that moves you from a listing in the AWS catalog to a co-sell partner the field team actually routes deals to.
+FTR moves you from a listing in the AWS catalog to a co-sell partner the field team routes deals to.

 01